-You enter a doctor’s waiting room and the ambience is one of contained frustration.
+You enter a doctor’s waiting room and the ambiance is one of contained frustration.
 People in the space are patients.
 They are likely suffering from acute discomfort.
 Some of them have children in tow who aren’t the most obedient and cooperative partners.
 The sense of dread around the possible diagnosis is palpable.
 Is the lump malignant?
 Am I going to require expert intervention?
 Is my insurance ripping me off with the steep co-pay?

 Most importantly those who emerge from the actual chamber are overwhelmed by questions and underwhelmed by the care they have received.
 Heather N Sherwin and her peers conducted extensive research and found that most patients feel rushed and unattended after a visit to the doctor.
-The physician has at best 20 minutes in hand and because of scattered medical records most of that slot is spent analysing symptoms.
+The physician has at best 20 minutes in hand and because of scattered medical records, most of that slot is spent analyzing symptoms.

 30 Minutes of Wasted Opportunity

 Those who want to avail of the advice of a general physician generally spend at least half an hour in the waiting room.

 With the infrastructure groaning under the weight of the sudden spike in patient numbers, these 30 minutes might stretch into more.

 Prompt medical assistance is no longer a reality in the US.